Issue Date: January 5, 2015

 Sponsored by Organic Reactions Inc. and Organic Syntheses Inc.

-Streitwieser will present the award address in June at the 41st National Organic Chemistry Symposium, in Boulder, Colo.
+Overman will present his award address before the Biennial National Organic Chemistry Symposium in July.

 - Chemical & Engineering News